 Next - 9: Yuletide Reckoning - Endgame

 In a choice between the Penguin Classics version of this saga and Poul Anderson's, I would choose the latter.
 I've read it, and the treatment is very sympathetic.
-Although probably true to the original, the Penguin version is fairly 'bald'.
-The story deserves the elaboration and detail Mr Anderson added to 'paint' a picture of early Scandinavia, before the Vikings burst out onto the world at large (ignore the horned helmet on the cover, that's too much of an elaboration, he was more likely to wear a helmet like those found at Vendel or Valsgaerde in Sweden).
+Although probably true to the original, the Penguin version is fairly 'bald' with a definite lack of detail and description The story deserves the elaboration and detail that Mr Anderson added to 'paint' a picture of early Scandinavia, before the Vikings burst out onto the world at large.